zolitheman648/pwslearn/offline.md

 It **won't re-register** if you call it twice, just _return a promise for the existing registration_.

 ### Scope

+You can have multiple service workers with different scopes, which is handy, when multiple projects share the same origin.

 ```javascript
 navigator.serviceWorker.register('/sw.js', {
   scope: '/myapp/'